pendo-io/pendo-mobile-sdk/other/native-with-flutter-components.md

 >- Dart 2.18 and above

 >[!NOTE]
->These instructions assume prior knowledge of [Flutter integrated into your existing native app piecemeal, as a library or module](https://docs.flutter.dev/add-to-app).
+>These instructions assume prior knowledge of [Flutter integrated into your existing native app as a library or module](https://docs.flutter.dev/add-to-app).

 ## Table of contents:

+For native applications using Flutter components, use this guide to track your entire app.

 - [Add the Pendo dependency](#add-the-pendo-dependency)
 - [Android integration](#android-integration)
 - [iOS integration](#ios-integration)